-The Social Protection Floor (SPF) approach, developed by the International Labour Organization (ILO) offers an integrated set of social policies with the aim of promoting a comprehensive, coherent and coordinated approach to social protection (SP) to ensure that beneficiaries are protected and empowered throughout the course of their lives.
+The Social Protection Floor (SPF) approach, developed by the International Labour Organization (ILO) offers an integrated set of social policies to promote a comprehensive, coherent and coordinated approach to social protection (SP) to ensure that recipients are protected and empowered throughout their lives.

-It is important to note that horizontal and vertical coordination occurs within the social-protection system in the SPF approach; and coordination also occurs between the social-protection system and other areas of public policy in the SPF approach.
+It is important to note that horizontal and vertical coordination occurs within the social-protection system in the SPF approach, and coordination also occurs between the social-protection system and other areas of public policy in the SPF approach.